 3 Real estate appraisers define "highest and best use" as "the reasonably probable and legal use of property, that is physically possible, appropriately supported, and financially feasible, and that results in the highest (monetary) value."
 In Canada, development potential is generally established by municipalities acting on authority given to them by the province to decide on zoning, which often allows for greater density and height than what currently exists.
 When property values are determined based on development potential (i.e. "highest and best use") developers often have an expectation that they are entitled to build to the allowed density as a minimum.

-4 Shipley, Parsons, and Utz.
-The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
-(Waterloo: Heritage Resources Centre, 2006), 9-13.
+4 Robert Shipley etal., The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario.
+(Waterloo: University of Waterloo, 2006), 9-13.
+The report also noted that even when the cost is greater,

+(Waterloo: University of Waterloo, 2006), 9-13.
 The report also noted that even when the cost is greater, developers of heritage properties are generally rewarded with a high rate of return on investment.
-Another study - Shipley.
-Heritage Designation and Property Values: Is There an Effect?
-(International Journal of Heritage Studies, 2000) - found that in rate of sales, both during good and bad economic conditions, designated heritage properties performed better than non-designated properties.
+Another study - Heritage Designation and Property Values: Is There an Effect?
+(2000) - found that in rate of sales, both during good and bad economic conditions, designated heritage properties performed better than non-designated properties.